sgmurphy/wordpress-plugins/ht-mega-for-elementor/readme.txt

 <strong>[Event Box Widget (Style 5)](https://wphtmega.com/elementor-event-box-widget/)</strong> - HT Mega Event Box Widget enables you to display boxes of upcoming events on your website.
 You can create an upcoming event with an event title, event description, date, and any other relevant information.

 <strong>[Filterable Gallery Widget (Style 7)](https://wphtmega.com/elementor-filterable-gallery-widget/)</strong> - The HT Mega Filterable Gallery widget allows you to add a gallery with filtering options.
 Photos, projects images can be easily displayed using this widget.
 Visitors can filter items easily by category.
-This plugin has 7 default styles for filterable galleries, which can be customized easily from the widget settings panel.Try this exclusive filter widget to add a filterable gallery to your website.
+This plugin has 7 default styles for filterable galleries, which can be customized easily from the widget settings panel.
+Try this exclusive filter widget to add a filterable gallery to your website.

 <strong>[WhatsApp Chat Widget](https://wphtmega.com/elementor-whatsapp-chat-widget/)</strong> - With HT Mega WhatsApp Widget, you can create a button, using which your website visitors will be able to text you directly from your site.
 It is a simple but effective way of communicating with clients.